 The sting of death is sin, and the power of sin is the law.
 But thanks be to God!
 He gives us the victory through our Lord Jesus Christ.1 Corinthians 15:56-57 NIV

 Living intentionally by telling God you want to be more hopeful.
 Agree that you want to open your heart to encouragement.
 Imagine God encouraging you.
 Which of the following would be most life-giving to you?

 - You are safe and secure.

-- You are wanted in relationship.
+- You are wanted in a relationship with me.

-- You are significant and needed.
+- You are significant and valued.

 - You have a place in my kingdom-house.

 Fortunately for us believers, all of the above are true.
 Then why don’t they often feel true?